How to Prevent and Detect Vaping or Marijuana Use in Your Phoenix Rental Property

 A lot of these challenges can be avoided if you take these important steps:

 - Select the right tenant.
-Make sure you’re paying attention to the tenants who apply, and screen them according to a consistent set of standards and guidelines.
+Ensure you’re paying attention to the tenants who apply and screen them according to a consistent set of standards and guidelines.

 - Set expectations with your tenants.
 When they are preparing to move in and signing the lease, highlight the areas of greatest concern.
 Your tenants should understand and agree to your smoking ban.

 - Hire a professional Phoenix property management company.
 This will ensure you have an experienced team of professionals to meet all the challenges and select the right tenants.